 Santurce — the late-night arts district

-Santurce sits roughly 20 minutes on foot from Condado, but the walk crosses a major highway and the Caribbean heat and humidity make it a miserable slog during the day.
+Santurce sits roughly 20 minutes on foot from Condado, but the walk crosses a major highway and the Caribbean heat makes it a miserable slog during the day.
 A quick Uber or electric scooter rental costs under $5 and saves you from arriving at your first drink of the night drenched in sweat.

-The neighborhood centers on La Placita de Santurce and Calle Loíza, where restaurants and bars blur the boundary between the two worlds.
+The neighborhood centers on La Placita de Santurce and Calle Loíza, where restaurants and bars blur the boundary between dining and nightlife.
 Kweens Klub and SX The Club both operate in this corridor.

 Pro Tip: Santurce’s bar scene doesn’t peak until 1:00 AM.
 Arriving at any major club before midnight means nursing a drink in an empty room.
 Plan a late dinner on Calle Loíza first — the restaurants there run until 11:00 PM — then head out.